 Good skin colour and muscle tone.
 If you gently pinch your baby's skin, it should spring back into place.

 Your baby is alert and reasonably contented and does not want to feed constantly.
 It is, however, normal for babies to have times when they feed more frequently and to wake for night feeds.

 Some weight gain and growth in length and head circumference.

 When it comes to breastfeeding, attachment is everything.
 You're very unlikely to experience soreness from feeding your baby often, but your nipples can become very sore if the baby is not properly attached to your breast during feeds.

 Even though it may take a while to get the hang of breastfeeding, it will become easier and quicker with practice.
 Learn how to position and attach your baby on the breast properly; ask your midwife to help you.
-You can follow the helpful guide on 'How to position your baby' here.
+Learn how to position your baby here.

 Watch this video for more advice on good attachment.